-DAY 03 (MON): GUAYAQUIL / BALTRA ISLAND / SANTA CRUZ (GALAPAGOS)
+DAY 03 (MON): QUITO / BALTRA ISLAND / SANTA CRUZ (GALAPAGOS)

-Pick up at the hotel and return to the airport this morning.
-Our guide assists with check-in for the two-hour commercial jet flight to Baltra Island.
+Pick up at the hotel and return to the airport.
+Our guide assists with check-in for the 2.5 hour commercial jet flight to Baltra Island, with one stop in Guayaquil en route.
 Upon arrival, pass through inspection where park officials ensure no foreign plants or animals are introduced to the islands.
 Meet your naturalist guides and transfer to the Itabaca Channel, taking a small ferry across the Channel to the north shore of Santa Cruz Island.
 We board our bus to the highlands of Santa Cruz, where we'll learn about the unique montane ecosystems and biodiversity.
 This island has a variety of geology, wildlife, vegetation, and contains all of the Galápagos life zones.
 The coastal zone is only a few meters and the plant life is greatly influenced by the presence of salt.
 Red, white, black, and button mangrove are found along the coast.
 The dry zone can be remarkably arid from May to December (garua season) when only the southeast side of the volcanoes get any precipitation, and even then it is only a fine mist (garua).
 Here we can see the beauty of how various species have adapted to these extremely dry conditions, giving us a variety of cacti.
 Lunch is served at a local restaurant.
-Afterwards, we travel by bus to the El Chato Reserve on Santa Cruz, one of the best places in the archipelago to see giant tortoises in their natural habitat.
+Afterwards, we travel by bus to the EI Chato Reserve on Santa Cruz, one of the best places in the archipelago to see giant tortoises in their natural habitat.
 The tortoises are easy to spot, lumbering around, eating grass and leaves and wallowing in the small pools.
 There are several lava tunnels in the reserve, too.
-A short bus ride takes us down to Puerto Ayora where we catch our zodiac, or small motorized dinghy, to the comfortable M/Y La Pinta.
-After our crew welcomes us aboard there is a briefing and safety drill.
-On board we receive a welcome cocktail before dinner.
+A short bus ride takes us down to Puerto Ayora where we catch our zodiac, or small motorized dinghy, to the comfortable M/Y La Pinta to begin our 5 day/4 night cruise.
+After our crew welcomes us aboard with a cocktail, briefing and safety drill, dinner is served in the dining room.
 Note: please dress with walking shoes and comfortable clothes and be ready for touring.
 Bring a daypack with any medicines, sunblock, raincoat, water, insect repellent and anything you may need during the excursion as your main luggage will be unavailable until you board La Pinta at the end of the day.
-(B,L,D)
+(B.L.D)